clux/probes.hugo/content/post/2013-03-20-colemak-switchover.md

 <!--more-->

 QWERTY sucks.
-You always learn it wrong, and it's optimized for not jamming your typewriters whilst typing English.
-Oh, I'm sorry, is that *not* how you type?
+You always learn it wrong, it's optimized for not jamming your typewriters, and it's got a bunch of history with shortcut keys.

 My brother started using [DVORAK](http://en.wikipedia.org/wiki/Dvorak_Simplified_Keyboard#Comparison_of_the_QWERTY_and_Dvorak_layouts), (a similarly crazy layout) which aimed to reduce the number of awkward finger movements using analysis of language and layout experimentations.
 My problem with DVORAK is that they moved important shortcut keys like X, C, W, Q, S and T so far away from left CTRL that the benefit disappeared.
 That was a deal-breaker.